11KAlYAN11/MERN_TODO_APP/README.md

 2. Paste it into a Markdown file or a tool that supports Mermaid diagrams (e.g., GitHub, VS Code with Mermaid extension).

 This architecture ensures scalability, maintainability, and a clear separation of concerns.

+## Note
+- A single backend can serve both React and Angular frontends.
+There's no need to maintain two separate backends for different frontends.
+- like run backend on 3000
+- Angular front end on 4200
+- React Frontend on 3001